 Last fall, Ingrid Waldron noticed something surprising on Twitter.

 A post using the hashtag for her book, There’s Something in the Water, had received thousands of likes and shares, almost overnight.
-Dr. Waldron, an associate professor in Dal Health’s School of Nursing with a cross appointment to the Department of Psychiatry, tracked the attention back to a social media post from Oscar- and Emmy-award-nominated actor-director Ellen Page, who enthusiastically endorsed the book.
+Dr. Waldron, an associate professor in Dal Health’s School of Nursing with a cross appointment to the Department of Psychiatry, tracked the attention back to a social media post from Oscar- and Emmy-award-nominated actor-director Elliot Page, who enthusiastically endorsed the book.

 Page had read The Mill: Fifty Years of Pulp and Protest by Joan Baxter, about environmental issues in Pictou Landing First Nation, and when she went looking for more information about environmental racism, she found Dr. Waldron’s book.

 About 10 months later, that tweet has turned into a powerful documentary based on Dr. Waldron’s book of the same name.

 There’s Something in the Water, co-produced by Dr. Waldron, Page, Ian Daniel, and Julia Sanderson will premiere at the Toronto International Film Festival on Sunday, September 8, and at the Atlantic International Film Festival in Halifax on Saturday, September 14.

 A scene from There's Something in the Water.

 Dr. Waldron, also a senior research scholar & team lead for the Health of People of African Descent Research Cluster, Healthy Populations Institute, says Page was perfect to collaborate with on this project.

 “He is humble and an excellent listener.
 He made it clear from the start that this project was not about him.
 It was about the communities living with the effects of environmental racism and the women who were advocating for them.”